idanhersh/Projects/ReadMe.md

 Requirements
 ------------
-In order to use our rmd and replicate our analysis, you need to import three datasets of the three different surveys conducted on the at-risk youth.
+In order to use our rmd and replicate our analysis, you need to import two datasets of the two different surveys conducted on the at-risk youth.
 Make sure all the imports at the beginning of the code are installed.
 Inside the rmd code file, there is a line with a hyperlink to a file, make sure you change this link to the location the data set is saved on your computer.

 Run the code!